2022 Chatham Cup: Quarter-finals

-The quarter-finals were be played on 30 July 2022.
+The quarter-finals were played on 30 July 2022.
 This round featured eight teams from the National League regional leagues (level 2) including two competing in the Championship phase (level 1).

 Semi-finals

 The semi-finals was played on the weekend of the 20/21 August 2022.
 This round featured four teams from the National League regional leagues (level 2) including two competing in the Championship phase (level 1).

 Final

-The finals is to be played on the 11 September 2022.
-The game features two teams from the National League regional leagues (level 2) including one competing in the Championship phase (level 1).
+The finals was played on the 11 September 2022.
+The game featured two teams from the National League regional leagues (level 2), one of which also competed in the Championship phase (level 1).